vtex/styleguide/docs/introduction.md

       <div>
         <div className="f5 dark-gray lh-copy">
-          This is the actual ecommerce, the website where people buy stuff.
+          This is the actual e-commerce, the website where people buy stuff.
 For most of VTEX history we didn't get into this, but with the new CMS system we're starting to provide out-of-the-box <a href="https://butik.vtex.com/">Store Components</a> that clients can customize with their own visual identities.
         </div>
       </div>
     </div>